tudangrogo/documentation-example-/doc/linux_mac_install.rst

 Setting up Development Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the steps for setting up the ROGO_ESP32_WILE_SDK for your OEM WILE device.
+These are the steps for setting up the ROGO_ESP32_WILE_SDK for your WILE device.

 * :ref:`get-started-prerequisites`
 * :ref:`get-started-get-esp-idf`